uconneeb/systseminar/schedule.md

 ### January 23, 2026

-Let's begin with an easy read that will give us some perspective on the field of Systematics and alwos will allow time to discuss possible topics or themes for the semester:
+Let's begin with an easy read that will give us some perspective on the field of Systematics and also will allow time to discuss possible topics or themes for the semester:

 FJ Rohlf.
 2025.
 Too many numbers?
 Systematic Biology [DOI:10.1093/sysbio/syaf076](https://doi.org/10.1093/sysbio/syaf076)